Defining Your IT Security Plan to Meet the Threats of Tomorrow

 “The assumption has to be that not only will you be attacked, but that some attacks will be successful,” says Tom Ordahl, the Chief Strategy Officer for Landoor Associates.
 “Planning has to begin from there.”
-But despite the recognition of this threat and the need to define a coherent strategy to defend against it, many organizations are divided in their security planning.
+But despite the recognition of this threat and the need to define a coherent strategy to defend against it, many organizations are divided in their IT security plan

 The Boardroom Divide